bentoml/BentoML/docs/source/frameworks/tensorflow.rst

 .. note::

     :bdg-info:`Remarks:` We recommend users apply model optimization techniques such as **distillation** or **quantization**.
-Alternatively, Keras models can also be converted to :ref:`ONNX <frameworks/onnx>` models and leverage different runtimes (e.g. TensorRT, Apache TVM, etc.).
+Alternatively, Keras models can also be converted to :ref:`ONNX <frameworks/onnx>` models and leverage different runtimes.

 Compatibility
 -------------